Robust Contracts with Exploration: Introduction

 \section{Introduction}

 Moral hazard models, in which a principal designs a contract to incentivize an agent, have been extensively studied and widely applied.
 In many canonical moral hazard models, however, optimal contracts require precise knowledge of the environment: the set of all possible actions together with the (stochastic) mappings from actions to outcomes.
 This aspect raises practical concerns, because in reality the principal's knowledge is certainly not entirely correct.
 How should the principal design contracts that have robust guarantees even if some details are incorrect?
-The emerging area of robust contract design follows the \emph{Wilson Doctrine} \citep{WilsonDoc}, which advocates for realistic mechanisms that are detail free.
+The emerging area of robust contract design follows the \emph{Wilson Doctrine} \citep{WilsonDoc}, which advocates for realistic approaches that are detail free.

-The pioneer work of \cite{Carroll15} assumes that the principal knows only some of the actions available to the agent, and evaluates contracts based on their worst-case performance, over the unknown actions the agent might take.
+The pioneer work by \cite{Carroll15} assumes that the principal knows only some of the actions available to the agent, and evaluates contracts based on their worst-case performance, over the unknown actions the agent might take.
 The results show that, very generally, the optimal contract is linear, which provides new foundations for the common use of linear contracts in practice.

-One suspicion, however, about the linear results in \cite{Carroll15} is how much they hinge on the principal's inability to explore the unknown, an opportunity that arises naturally in a model with multiple interactions.\footnote{One related but different criticism of the robust mechanism design literature is that most models are static in construction but assumes commitment.
+One suspicion, however, about the linear results in \cite{Carroll15} is how much they hinge on the principal's inability to explore the unknown, an opportunity that arises naturally in models with multiple interactions.\footnote{One related but distinct criticism of the robust mechanism design literature is that most models are static in construction but assume commitment.
 We discuss this issue in the literature section.
-See also \cite{LM22} for a corresponding perspective in the area of informationally robust mechanism design.} Specifically, if the principal can observe the action chosen by an agent, then she can learn about initially unknown actions the agent may subsequently take again.
-Furthermore, she may also exclude some actions of the agent based on the rationality of the agent's choice.
+See also \cite{LM22} for a corresponding perspective in the area of informationally robust mechanism design.} It is not even clear how to model (non-Bayesian) exploration in the robust paradigm.
+Specifically, if the principal can observe an agent's chosen action, then she can gain insights into actions that were initially unknown but might be subsequently undertaken.
+Furthermore, based on the agent's rationality, she may also exclude certain actions that were not chosen.
 In such environments, how should the principal design contracts to best utilize exploration opportunities?
+Specifically, what contracts respond best to new knowledge?
 Are linear contracts still robustly optimal with exploration?